Who Are The Oregon Forest Pest Detectors?

 - Others in the restoration community.

 The OFPD program currently focuses on detection of the emerald ash borer (EAB), Asian longhorn beetle (ALB), and goldspotted oak borer (GSOB).
-We have also done past trainings on Asian gypsy moth (AGM) and future pest trainings may be added as warranted.
+We have also done past trainings on Asian spongy moth and future pest trainings may be added as warranted.

 Why become an OFPD?